martonmiklos/cubex_duo_mainboard_reveng_sch/README.md

-# cubex_duo_mainboard_reveng_sch
+# 3D systems CubeX DUO reverse engineered schematic
-Reverse engineered schematics for the CubeX DUO mainboard
+Reverse engineered schematics for the 3D system's CubeX DUO 3D printer mainboard.

+Drawn in Autodesk EAGLE 9.x

 Only the stepper drivers for the main axes and the LCD connector have been reverse engineered yet.